Equity & Your Organization’s Total Rewards Programs

 Total Rewards, as a practice, has changed dramatically over the years.
 When I started in human resources, benefits and salary were the main components of a new hire offer.
 Benefits work was a paper-driven process.
 Brokers were nonexistent.
 Selecting benefits plans, evaluating options, and decision-making were also narrow in focus.

 The benefits conversation, however, has shifted from what’s best for the employer to what’s important to the employee.
 Completely different skillsets and an adaptive understanding of the definition of the 21st-century family are now required.
 Today’s employers now have a taller list of offerings to consider if they want to attract, grow, and retain their talent as well as ensure their employer’s benefits program reflects the unique needs of their workforce.
-As Nonprofit HR’s Managing Director of Total Rewards, I partner internally and externally with diversity, equity, inclusion experts on a daily basis.
+As Nonprofit HR’s Managing Director of Total Rewards, I partner internally and externally with diversity, equity and inclusion experts on a daily basis.
 I work closely with search and outsourcing colleagues to ensure our solutions are strategic, holistic, legally compliant, brand-centric, and last but not least, aligned with current market trends and employee needs.

 It’s not enough to just infuse equity into the compensation conversation, though that is a good place to start if your organization has yet to update its practices.
 Reviewing and determining your organization’s entire total rewards strategy through an equity lens is quickly becoming the gold standard and a best practice.
 Being proactive about integrating equity into your compensation practices is key.
 Your current and future workforce are watching and may soon seek opportunities to explore alternatives that align with the values your organization espouses, or to request new dialogue for greater equity.